JavaBWAPI/ass/README.md

 * Iterative: Instead of assigning all units to clusters at once, do it iteratively.
 Once done, the clustering restarts and the previous result can be accessed.

-### UnitFinder
+### PositionQueries
-A simple utility class to make queries for units within a radius/square at some position.
+A utility class to make 2D-position based queries:
+* radius queries
+* area queries
+* nearest queries

 ### Jump Path Search
 An implementation of the algorithm described here: https://zerowidth.com/2013/05/05/jump-point-search-explained.html